Skip to content

 Educational efforts

 Education and the training of the next generation of ocean specialists are important aspects of my professional life.
 As a practitioner, I am active within various educational programs at and beyond WHOI.
-As a education scholar, I have continued to pursue my interests in cross-disciplinary STEM training and in social justice education through my MEd in Higher Education in the College of Education at the University of Massachusetts, Amherst, and other avenues.
+As a education scholar, I have continued to pursue my interests in cross-disciplinary STEM training and in core areas of higher ed through my MEd in Higher Education in the College of Education at the University of Massachusetts, Amherst, and other avenues.

 I am faculty in the MIT/WHOI Joint Program and have trained graduate students and/or taught graduate courses in three disciplinary areas within the JP: